Note: I get commissions for purchases made through links in this post.

 If you (or the person you’re buying for) are on the smaller size yourself, this guitar could be just the right fit for you.

-It’s top and bracing are made of Sitka spruce.
+You get a solid Sitka spruce top and bracing.
 The back and sides are HPL with a mahogany pattern.
 The neck is a rust birch laminate.

 The fingerboard and bridge are made of FSC® Certified Richlite, and the saddle is compensated white Tusq.